butfirstchai.com

 Dutch baby with apples in a cast iron skillet

-After a period of perfect pancake breakfasts, I was looking for an option where I can just make one large pancake that can save me time and dishes.
+After a period of perfect pancake breakfasts, I was looking for an option where I could just make one large pancake that could save me time and dishes.
 Enter, Dutch baby!

 Jump to: